AyrA/CommandoCheatTool/docs/Levels.md

 This gets you the machine gun.
 Sadly only half a level before you can get it in an obvious manner.

+After exiting the building at the top and continuing to the right, you eventually arrive at 3 pillars with air defenses on them.
-Between the last two of three towers with air defense on them you can enter the wall on the left.
+Between the last two of these three towers you can enter the wall on the left.
 Exiting is possible again with the springboard.
 Sometimes requires multiple attempts, and is generally easier when facing right.

 ## Level 19: Mecha Assembly Facility

-The exit condition of this level is that you kill 3 officers.
+The exit condition of this level is that you kill 3 officers in any order.
-The order is irrelevant.
+They wear a lighter blue than other enemies.
+Your guy will announce the death of the first and last officer.
 The completion guide gives you the most streamlined method.

 Note that this level completely lacks checkpoints.
 You always have to begin from the start when you die.